 The health disparities my communities experience are profound.
 Maybe it’s time for healthcare practitioners and researchers to let LGBTQ people finally come out of the closet.

 1Wang TW, Asman K, Gentzke AS, et al. Tobacco Product Use Among Adults — United States, 2017.
 MMWR Morb Mortal Wkly Rep 67:1225–1232, 2018 Table 1

 Scout is the Deputy Director of the National LGBT Cancer Network and the principal investigator of the CDC-funded LGBTQ tobacco-related cancer disparity network.
 He has a long history in health policy analysis and a particular interest in expanding LGBTQ surveillance and research.
-Scout is an openly transgender father of three, a vegetarian, an avid hiker, and is currently training for a half marathon.Tags: health disparities, LGBTQ health, research
+Scout is an openly transgender father of three, a vegetarian, an avid hiker, and is currently training for a half marathon.Tags: health disparities, health equity, LGBTQ health, research